 The other type of mixing is much like an inverse plume and causes contamination of the lower layer.
 It occurs when there is flow of the type $\dot{m}{42} > 0$.
 The shear flow causes vortex shedding into the lower layer and thus some of the particulates end up in the lower layer.
 The actual amount of mass or energy transferred is usually not large, but its effect can be large.
 For example, even minute amounts of carbon can change the radiative properties of the gas layer, from negligible to something finite.
 It changes the rate of radiation absorption significantly and invalidates the simplification of an ambient temperature lower layer.
 This term is predicated on the Kelvin-Helmholz flow instability and requires shear flow between two separate fluids.
 The mixing is enhanced for greater density differences between the two layers.
 However, the amount of mixing has never been well characterized.
 Quintiere et al. [14] discuss this phenomena for the case of crib fires in a single room, but their correlation does not yield good agreement with experimental data in the general case [41].
 In the CFAST model, it is assumed that the incoming cold plume behaves like the inverse of the usual door jet between adjacent hot layers; thus we have a descending plume.
+The same equations are used to calculate this inverse plume as are used for the upright door mixing, above.
 It is possible that the entrainment is overestimated in this case, since buoyancy, which is the driving force, is not nearly as strong as for the usually upright plume.